rg-software/board-games/golo-basic/readme.md

   - Die #9: 4, 5, 5, 5, 6, 6, 7, 7, 8, 8, 8, 9.

+- The game session proceeds as follows:

   - First, a player rolls all nine dice.

   - Next, any number of dice (but at least one) with the lowest scores are removed from the game. _Note: while the "lowest-scores" condition is stated in the rules, it is not necessary to enforce it in practice: any reasonable strategy suggests removing the lowest-scoring dice anyway._

   - The remaining dice are rolled until all of them are removed.

 - The sum of all removed dice is the final score.